Exact sparse reconstruction form Vandermonde matrices: Preliminaries

 \section{Preliminaries}

 In this section, we will focus on introducing some lemmas and definitions.
 In a mathematical sense, the left side of the inequality in the definition of RIP (\ref{RIP}) is crucial, especially in the proof of a large number of theorems in sparse representation theory.
-However, we do not adopt RIP (\ref{RIP}) in this paper because it can not apply to the case where $\|x\|_0>\frac{spark(A)}{2}$, we need to change this equality into a new form which seems to be more reasonable.
-We can not conclude that
+However, we do not adopt RIP (\ref{RIP}) in this paper because it can not be applied to the case where $\|x\|_0>\frac{spark(A)}{2}$, we need to change this equality into a new form which seems to be more reasonable.